hgbdev/littlelives/README.md

 # Little Lives File Monitoring Service

-Design an Advanced File Monitoring Service
+Design a File Monitoring Service

 ## Technology and Frameworks Used